actionprojecteu/dmptool-api/README.md

  		- Response: json object with a msg of success and the id of the dmp deleted.
  		- Status code: 200
  - **Task**: manage the task of the mongodb.
- 	- /tasks : return all the task.
-It could be flter by the status parameter.
+ 	- /tasks : return all the task in descending order of creation.
+It could be flter by the status and/or dmp id parameter.
  		- Method: GET
- 		- Request: bearer token of a user and an optional status parameter.
+ 		- Request: bearer token of a user and an optional status and dmp id parameters.
  		- Response: json object with all the requested tasks.
  		- Status code: 200
  	- /tasks : create a new task.